Wendell (footballer, born 1993)

-Wendell Nascimento Borges (born 20 July 1993), commonly known as Wendell, is a Brazilian professional footballer who plays as a left-back for Campeonato Brasileiro Série A club São Paulo and the Brazil national team.
+Wendell Nascimento Borges (born 20 July 1993), commonly known as Wendell, is a Brazilian professional footballer who plays as a left-back for Campeonato Brasileiro Série A club São Paulo.

 He began his career with Iraty, Londrina and Paraná of the Campeonato Paranaense and Campeonato Brasileiro Série B before transferring to Grêmio in 2013, where he debuted in the Campeonato Brasileiro Série A. In 2014 he signed for Bayer 04 Leverkusen of the German Bundesliga, playing 250 official games over seven years, a club record for a foreigner.
-He signed for Porto in 2021 for a fee of €4 million.
+He signed for Porto in 2021 for a fee of €4 million, where he won one Primeira Liga title and the Taça de Portugal three times.
+At the start of 2025, he joined São Paulo.

+Wendell played six games for Brazil in 2024, including at the 2024 Copa América.

 Club career

 Early career

 Born in Fortaleza, Ceará, Wendell grew up in Camaçari near Salvador, Bahia.
 At age 14, he began his career at Iraty in Paraná.
 Remaining in the same state, he played for Londrina and Paraná Clube, the latter on loan in 2012 for the Campeonato Brasileiro Série B season.
 During Wendell's time at Londrina, he gained 4 kg in weight to supplement his light frame, and trained to improve his marking.
 He almost gave up his career after his father suffered a stroke in 2010, but was advised to continue by his mother.

 In June 2013, having been voted the best of his position in the Campeonato Paranaense, Wendell was loaned to Campeonato Brasileiro Série A club Grêmio for the rest of the calendar year.
 He made his top-flight debut on 11 September as a starter in a 2–0 win at Náutico, due to Alex Telles's injury, and totalled nine appearances as the club from Porto Alegre finished runners-up and qualified for the Copa Libertadores.

 After Telles was sold to Galatasaray, Grêmio signed Wendell to a permanent four-year contract, obtaining 65% of his economic rights.
 On 2 February 2014, he scored his only goal for the club as an equaliser in a 1–1 draw at Juventude in the Campeonato Gaúcho, as his team finished runners-up.